 2018 Tax Schedule and Rates:

 Essentially, if your income spreads you across multiple brackets, you can calculate the overall tax rate, also known as your effective rate, by taking the total you pay for each bracket and dividing it by your total taxable income.
 In the example below, you can see how varying taxable incomes translate for a married couple and what their effective rates are.

 As taxable income increases, your income gets broken out in to higher and higher brackets.
 In the example above, someone making $200,000 pays the same amount in taxes on the first $19,050 and $77,400 as someone earning $100,000.
 The person with $200,000 in taxable income is paying a total of $36,579 in taxes which equates to an effective tax rate of 18.3% ($36,579/$200,000), even though the highest tax bracket they hit is 24%.

 There’s More to It:

 This blog post is simply a primer on tax rates.
 While there are many other considerations, including terms I’m sure sound familiar, such as capital gains taxes, AMT, and SALT deductions, I wanted to keep it simple.
 Hopefully you get your taxes done early and then you don’t have to think about them again until next year.
-If you want some peace of mind, or this article suddenly reminded you that you have just a couple of weeks left until the filing date, it may be worthwhile to spend a bit of money to get TurboTax, which will walk you through the process and make it easier on you to get your taxes done.
+If you want some peace of mind, or this article suddenly reminded you that you have just a couple of weeks left until the filing date, it may be worthwhile to spend a bit of money to get TurboTax for PC or TurboTax for Mac, which will walk you through the process and make it easier on you to get your taxes done.
 Until then, good luck!